jgreener64/Bio3DView.jl/README.md

 Bioinformatics (2015) 31(8): 1322-1324 - [link](http://doi.org/10.1093/bioinformatics/btu829)

 This project is in development.
 Current status: main functions working, at least on Windows.
-Some bugs.
+Some bugs, including the REPL popup on some systems.
+Development and stabilisation may have to wait until Julia v1.0 is out.
 Contributions and bug reports are welcome.

 ## Installation